Young Ireland rebellion: Rebellion

+On the 16 of July 1848, William Smith O'Brien, Thomas Francis Meagher and Michael Doheny gathered 50,000 people on the mountain of Slievenamon in County Tipperary.
 From 23 to 29 July 1848, O'Brien, Meagher and Dillon raised the standard of revolt as they travelled from County Wexford through County Kilkenny and into County Tipperary.
 The last great gathering of Young Ireland leaders took place in the village of The Commons on 28 July.
 The next day, O'Brien was in The Commons where barricades had been erected, near the Commons colliery, to prevent his arrest.
 His local supporters—miners, tradesmen and small tenant farmers—awaited the arrival of the military and police.
 As the police from Callan approached the crossroads before The Commons from Ballingarry, they saw barricades in front of them and, thinking discretion the better part of valour, they veered right up the road toward County Kilkenny.
 The rebels followed them across the fields.